Veruska Ljubisavljević

 Veruska Betania Ljubisavljević Rodríguez (born 2 January 1991) is a Venezuelan model and beauty pageant titleholder who was crowned Miss Venezuela World 2017.
 She represented the state of Vargas at the pageant and represented Venezuela at the Miss World 2018 competition.

 Life and career

 Early life

-Ljubisavljević was born in Caracas of Serbn origin.
+Ljubisavljević was born in Caracas of Serb origin.
 Ljubisavljević graduated in Advertising and is a pastry chef by profession.

 Pageantry

 At the end of Miss Venezuela 2017 held on November 9, 2017, Ljubisavljević was crowned Miss World Venezuela 2017.
 She represented Venezuela in Miss World 2018, held in Sanya, China on December 8, 2018, placing in the top 30.